kubastra/leetcode-practice-cpp/README.md

 Return k after placing the final result in the first k slots of nums.

 Do not allocate extra space for another array.
 You must do this by modifying the input array in-place with O(1) extra memory.

+### Task 5
+A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
+Alphanumeric characters include letters and numbers.

+Given a string s, return true if it is a palindrome, or false otherwise.